benedict-hbcu/-NADA/README.md

 # -FEATURE DUMP

 •	Feature: Home Page/ Landing Page
-  *User Story: As a user, I would love to have an area that I can go to, to select potential matches.
+  -User Story: As a user, I would love to have an area that I can go to, to select potential matches.
 This is also the first page I would see, after entering the app.

 •	Feature: Password authentication
-  *User Story: Personally, I have never been hacked.
+  -User Story: Personally, I have never been hacked.
 This is because I always take extra precautions and measures into securing my online accounts.
 Therefore, I want the user to feel this secured, and ensure that the user’s information and data are safely secured.

 •	Feature: Sign in/ Sign up Page
-  *User Story: As a user, I would love to be given the option to create a new account if I’m new, or sign into my account, given I am already a user.
+  -User Story: As a user, I would love to be given the option to create a new account if I’m new, or sign into my account, given I am already a user.
 I should not be able to create a new account with an email that has already been used.

 •	Feature: Email Authentication
-  *User Story: As a user, I would love to know that I am the only one that can use my email to create an account.
+  -User Story: As a user, I would love to know that I am the only one that can use my email to create an account.

 •	Feature: Messages/Chat
-  *User Story: As a user, I want to be able to chat or message potential matches to form greater bonds.
+  -User Story: As a user, I want to be able to chat or message potential matches to form greater bonds.

 •	Feature: User Profile
-  *User Story: As a user, I want to have a section where I can set up preferences, likes, personal settings, etc., on my account.
+  -User Story: As a user, I want to have a section where I can set up preferences, likes, personal settings, etc., on my account.
 This is information I can make private or public.

 •	Feature: Likes/Matches
-  *User Story: As a user, I want to like another user on the platform, and know that this information is saved, so I can message the person later.
+  -User Story: As a user, I want to like another user on the platform, and know that this information is saved, so I can message the person later.
 I would also like to be notified is when this user is also a match to me.